-- The data is observed at daily frequency and embeds different types of seasonal patterns. - For retail payments, the volume and types of payments are different depending on the day of the week and the season. - o For non-retail payments, both the day of the week and the season are important.
-In addition, some payments are tied to the calendar date (e.g. rent payments are made on the first day of each month), some payments have a bi-weekly schedule, etc. - o To smooth out most of the day-to-day seasonality we use a 14-day moving average of the dollar volume of transactions, taking a y/y% change to remove any remaining seasonal patterns related to the calendar date. - In addition to seasonality, there is normal payment volatility related to the random nature of the transactions process and the impact of regional and economy-wide events (weather, labour strikes, etc.). - The volatility of this nature may or may not be related to economic activity as measured by GDP and so, as mentioned above, care must be taken in drawing inference. - For business transactions, which are inherently more lumpy compared to retail spending, data towards the end of the sample can be revised as some AFT payments are recorded with a lag.
+- The data is observed at daily frequency and embeds different types of seasonal patterns. - For retail payments, the volume and types of payments are different depending on the day of the week and the season. - For non-retail payments, both the day of the week and the season are important.
+In addition, some payments are tied to the calendar date (e.g. rent payments are made on the first day of each month), some payments have a bi-weekly schedule, etc. - To smooth out most of the day-to-day seasonality we use a 14-day moving average of the dollar volume of transactions, taking a y/y% change to remove any remaining seasonal patterns related to the calendar date. - In addition to seasonality, there is normal payment volatility related to the random nature of the transactions process and the impact of regional and economy-wide events (weather, labour strikes, etc.). - The volatility of this nature may or may not be related to economic activity as measured by GDP and so, as mentioned above, care must be taken in drawing inference. - For business transactions, which are inherently more lumpy compared to retail spending, data towards the end of the sample can be revised as some AFT payments are recorded with a lag.
 As a result we exclude the last few days of data of business transactions only.

-3. Business Transactions Data: Growth in Incoming Payments Flat Recently
+3. Business Transactions Data: Incoming Payments Consistently Below 2019 Levels

-- Automated Funds Transfer (AFT) are used for: - rent and mortgage payments; - payroll deposits; and - o other bills. - The incoming volume of payments has been running at levels of 2019 since late-May, newly revised data show (Chart 1): - Higher transactions in retail and wholesale industries were the main drivers and mirror gradually lifting economic restrictions. - In contrast, transportation and manufacturing industries have not shown signs of improvement yet (Charts 2-6).
+- Automated Funds Transfers (AFT) are Chart 1 used for: - rent and mortgage payments; - payroll deposits; and - $\circ~$ other bills. - Incoming business transactions have remained consistently below the levels of 2019, in contrast to retail card spending: - Total incoming transactions are being held back by the weakness in manufacturing.
+In contrast, payments to retailers continued to rise, and transportation and finance showed an improvement in the last few days (see Charts 2-6).

-Jan-20 Feb-02 Feb-15 Feb-28 Mar-12 Mar-25 Apr-07 Apr-20 May-03 May-16 May-29 Jun-11
+Jan-17 Jan-31 Feb-14 Feb-28 Mar-13 Mar-27 Apr-10 Apr-24 May-08 May-22 Jun-05 Jun-19 Jul-03